Alphabet activities for small groups guided reading instruction or individual practice, including alphabet bingo, board game, flashcards, and songs.

 Alphabet Bingo is a game all children love and know how to play.
 Play as a whole group or in small groups and provide each player with a bingo card that is appropriate for their level.
-Children can cover a spot on their bingo card when a letter or sound is called.
+Children can cover a spot on their bingo card when a letter or sound is read.
 Children can yell “Bingo!” when they cover a line straight across or the entire card.

-Search & Color
+Alphabet Search & Color

-There are tons of fun ways to use flash cards to review letters and sounds.
+There are tons of fun ways to use flashcards to review letters and sounds.
 These activities can be played alone or in small groups.
 These quick activities are great for small groups because they require very little prep and can be played whenever you have a free minute.

 - Memory Match – Turn over the cards you want to practice.
-Take turns turning over 2 cards at a time looking for a match (upper and lower case letter match or letter and picture pair).
+Take turns turning over two cards at a time looking for a match (upper and lower case letter match or letter and picture pair).

 - Order Up – Provide one type of card (upper or lower case letters) and place the cards in alphabet order.

 - Drill – Pile the cards upside down and turn them over one at a time and call out what it shows.
 If playing in groups, flash a card one at a time at two students who race to call out the answer.

 - Name It – Flash a letter card one at a time to students, and they can call out something that starts with that letter.

 Creating a gel bag is super simple!
 Grab a Ziplock bag, buy a large bottle of hair gel, and something pointy to use for writing letters.
 I purchased green hair gel, but you could purchase clear and add food coloring and glitter to it if you want.
 Squirt the gel into the bag and seal it tightly.
 We used the back of a paintbrush because it was readily available.
 I’ve seen other people use Q-Tips.